Jenny Jaeckel’s first full length novel House of Rougeaux is scheduled for publication in Spring 2018.

 House of Rougeaux Description:

-For Abeje and her brother Adunbi, home is the slave quarters of a Caribbean sugar plantation.
+For Abeje and her brother Adunbi, home is the slave quarters of a Caribbean sugar plantation on the Antilles Island of Martinique.
 Under the watchful eye of their African mother, the children thrive despite what threatens to break them.
-But after a night of brutality leaves them orphaned, their strength and extraordinary bond carries them through.
+After a night of brutality changes their lives forever, it is their strength and extraordinary bond that carries them through.

 At the dawn of emancipation, Adunbi’s daughter Hetty finds her way to Quebec City as maid to the slave owner’s daughters.
 There she discovers a talent for piano and meets a bold saddler’s apprentice named Dax Rougeaux.
 After buying her freedom, Dax and Hetty join a growing community of Afro-Canadians living free.

-In literary prose, author Jenny Jaeckel creates a brilliantly imagined epic, weaving a multi-layered narrative that celebrates the Rougeaux family while exposing systemic brutalization.
+In moving prose, author Jenny Jaeckel creates a brilliantly imagined epic, weaving a multi-layered narrative that celebrates the Rougeaux family truimphs while exposing the injustices of their trials.
 As each new member of the family takes the spotlight, a fresh piece of the puzzle is illuminated until at last, after a span of nearly two centuries, the end brings us back to the beginning.